 _FAES Foundation has presented both texts during the Ibero-American Summit held in Guatemala this week

 _First published in 2007 and reissued in 2012, it has inspired electoral programs and fueled academic and political debate

 FAES Foundation presented its strategic report América Latina.
-Una Agenda de Libertad this afternoon, a diagnosis of the health of freedoms, the rule of law and the quality of democracy in the region.
+Una Agenda de Libertad, a diagnosis of the health of freedoms, the rule of law and the quality of democracy in the region.
 Furthermore, FAES has published América Latina en cifras, an additional document that makes a quantitative radiography of the demographic, economic and social situation of Latin American countries.
 FAES also presents both texts this week during the Ibero-American Summit in Guatemala.